alhashimphd/Tutorials/R.md

 - matrix: 2D vector
 - list: generic vector, each of its element can be anything (character list of lists)
 - data frame: table where columns represent vectors
+- tibbles: data frames, but slightly tweaked to work better in the tidyverse
 - factor
 ```
 str(x)		# give the structure type of x